transformationflow/transformationflow.github.io/docs/reference/bqtools/index.md

-This library simplifies atomic data operations in BigQuery and enables functional programming and automation in the native BigQuery environment.
+The BigQuery Tools (`bqtools`) library simplifies atomic data operations in BigQuery and enables functional programming and automation in the native BigQuery environment.

 # Summary
 _Attribute_ | Value